scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 ***Overview of Guide***

-In this guide, I will deploy AWS Database Migration Service pipeline to migrate an EC2-hosted Postgres source database (or on-prem) to RDS Postgres target database.
-I will be working with a Postgres 12 DB so the commands and settings will reflect that.
+In this guide, I will deploy an AWS Database Migration Service (DMS) pipeline to migrate an EC2-hosted Postgres source database (or on-prem) to an RDS Postgres target database.
+I will be working with a Postgres 12 DB so the commands and settings in this guide will reflect the version number.
 Please ensure that the commands are updated to reflect your version of Postgres.

 ![AWS DMS](assets/mbx-dms-diagram.png)

 This guide assumes a non-production Postgres workload and data running in a non-production AWS environment.
 If you are working in a production environment, please follow best practices for cloud security and compliance.
-To simplify the guide and keep it to a managable size, workloads are provisioned with public endpoints, no encryption, and using basic authintication schemes.
+To simplify the guide and keep it to a managable length, workloads are provisioned with public endpoints, no encryption unless enabled by default, and basic authintication.
+When possible, I have left the default values unchanged during the creation of cloud resources.

-When the migration is complete, a table hosted on the on-premise (EC2) Postgres will be migrated to an Amazon RDS Postgres database.
+When the migration is complete, a table hosted on the on-premise (EC2) Postgres database will be migrated to an Amazon RDS Postgres database.

-***Guide Outline***
+***Database Migration Guide Outline***

 This guide is made up of the following sections:

-* Deploy an EC2 hosted Postgres DB
+* Deploy an EC2-hosted Postgres DB
 * Deploy an RDS Postgres DB
 * Install pgAdmin, a popular GUI client for Postgres DB
-* Import test data to the EC2 Postgres DB
+* Import test data into the EC2 Postgres DB
 * Deploy the Database Migration Service (DMS)
   * Create the DMS Replication Instance
-  * Create and Test The DMS Source Endpoint
+  * Create and Test The DMS Source EC2 Endpoint
-  * Create and Test The DMS Target Endpoint
+  * Create and Test The DMS Target RDS Endpoint
   * Create a DMS Migration Task
   * Run the DMS Migration Task
-  * Verify table migration from source DB to target DB.
+  * Verify table data migration from source DB to target DB.

 ***Deploy an EC2-hosted Postgres DB***

 * Login to the AWS Management Console
 * Set your AWS Region
-* From EC2 Dashboard:
+* From the EC2 dashboard:
 * Launch a new EC2 instance using the Amazon-managed Ubuntu 20.x AMI
-* Select EC2 Instance Type m5a.large (or the type that works best for you)
+* Select EC2 Instance Type m5a.large
 * Select the default VPC
-* Select subnet/AZ
+* Select desired subnet/AZ
 * Enable Assign Public IP.
-Later, attach an EIP so you don't end up with a different public IP address every time you restart your EC2 instance.
+Later, attach an Elastic IP so you don't end up with a different public IP address every time you restart your EC2 instance.
 * Optional: Attach IAM SSM Role (to allow remote access into EC2 without the need for SSH)
 * For storage, assign 20 GB for good measures.
 This is more than enough for the test dataset
-* Assign a useful Name tag to the EC2 instance
+* Assign a tag to the EC2 instance
 * Select Security Group with inbound rule for the Postgres port.
-Typically, it is port 5432.
+Typically, the port is 5432.
 If you will be using SSH, also open port 22
 * Review your configuration and Launch the EC2 instance
-* Wait for EC2 instance until it's "Running" with a status check of 2/2
+* Wait for EC2 instance until you see "Running" with a status check of 2/2
 * Attach an Elastic Public IP Address.
 Note the public IP address of your EC2 instance.
-You will use this IP when configuring your server access as well as the DMS endpoints.
+You will use this IP when you configure your server access as well as the DMS endpoints.
 * Connect to the EC2 instance using your favorite method.
 I prefer to use the AWS SSM Remote Session.

 Now that my EC2 instance is up and running and I am at the command prompt, I will install and configure Postgres 12.
 PostgreSQL configuration files are stored in the /etc/postgresql/<version>/main directory.
-For example, if you install PostgreSQL 12, the configuration files are stored in the /etc/postgresql/12/main directory.
+For example, if you plan to install PostgreSQL 12, the configuration files are stored in the /etc/postgresql/12/main directory.

 * From the command prompt, enter the following commands:
 ```bash